 Orsetta has a little wiggling tooth and she is anxiously waiting for it to fall because she’s curious to see the tooth fairy’s gift.
 But when Mother Orsa takes her to the dentist, little Orsetta is scared only by the idea of getting into the dentists' chair.
 What are all those tools and what are they for?
 The dentist, a very nice lady, makes her feel comfortable.
 Then quickly and without pain, she does her job.

-This is the story told in the book "Today we go to the dentist" of the two American authors Stan and Jan Berenstain, among the best known for the creation of books for children.
-How many times do you hear the children say "I don’t want to go to the dentist!" ...
-But the teeth need care and periodic checks from the pediatric dentist.
+It is the story told in the book "Today we go to the dentist" of the two American authors Stan and Jan Berenstain, among the best known for the creation of children's books.

-We interviewed the doctor Lidia Francesca Piazzini, specialized in Pedodontics: general dentistry and preventive orthodontics for children in Dubai.
+To these questions and more, the doctor answered Lidia Francesca Piazzini, specialized in Pedodontics: general dentistry and preventive orthodontics for children in Dubai.

 Dr. Piazzini, can children's teeth be treated by all dentists?
 You are a specialist in Pedodontics, which means?